HardLifer/HackerNewsProject/README.md

 Solution fast, simple, and well-tested for the API

-U can run it using VS, VS Code, prepared `.http` file inside of the project and ofc Docker container
+U can run it using VS, VS Code, prepared `.http` file inside of the project, Postman and ofc Docker container

 I had a few possible solutions for "efficiently service large numbers of requests without risking overloading "
 1. Rate limit for calling API ( our WebAPI Client )